minhlunso1/Gr4PhotoStorage/README.md

-# Gr4PhotoStorage
+# Gr4 Photo Storage
-The output project of group 4 in Project Management Lab Course
+The project of group 4 in Project Management Lab Course